Walden: Organization

+Reception

-ReceptionWalden enjoyed some success upon its release, but still took five years to sell 2,000 copies, and then went out of print until Thoreau's death in 1862.
+Walden enjoyed some success upon its release, but still took five years to sell 2,000 copies, and then went out of print until Thoreau's death in 1862.
 Despite its slow beginnings, later critics have praised it as an American classic that explores natural simplicity, harmony, and beauty.
-The American poet Robert Frost wrote of Thoreau, "In one book ... he surpasses everything we have had in America".
+The American poet, Robert Frost, wrote of Thoreau, "In one book ... he surpasses everything we have had in America".

 It is often assumed that critics initially ignored Walden, and that those who reviewed the book were evenly split or slightly more negative than positive in their assessment of it.
 But, researchers have shown that Walden actually was "more favorably and widely received by Thoreau's contemporaries than hitherto suspected".
 Of the 66 initial reviews that have been found so far, 46 "were strongly favorable".
 Some reviews were rather superficial, merely recommending the book or predicting its success with the public; others were more lengthy, detailed, and nuanced with both positive and negative comments.
 Positive comments included praise for Thoreau's independence, practicality, wisdom, "manly simplicity", and fearlessness.
-Less than three weeks after the book's publication, Thoreau's mentor Ralph Waldo Emerson proclaimed, "All American kind are delighted with Walden as far as they have dared to say."
+Less than three weeks after the book's publication, Thoreau's mentor, Ralph Waldo Emerson, proclaimed, "All American kind are delighted with Walden as far as they have dared to say."

 On the other hand, the terms "quaint" or "eccentric" appeared in over half of the book's initial reviews.
 Other terms critical of Thoreau included selfish, strange, impractical, privileged (or "manor born"), and misanthropic.
 One review compared and contrasted Thoreau's form of living to communism, probably not in the sense of Marxism, but instead of communal living or religious communism.
 While valuing freedom from possessions, Thoreau was not communal in the sense of practicing sharing or of embracing community.
 So, communism "is better than our hermit's method of getting rid of encumbrance".